 Output:

-Explanation: Here, SQL CROSS JOIN is used to create all possible combinations.
+Explanation: Here, CROSS JOIN is used to create all possible combinations.
 It matches products with different pricing levels to help calculate discounts.
 It also combines users with products and actions to simulate real-world behavior for testing and analysis.

 Get 100% Hike!